 The revegetation of marginal farmland in native species is being done through a combination of active tree planting and passive regeneration - especially in the wetter gullies.
 There is also an area of pine forest that is being used as a nursery for native regeneration and will now not be felled.
 Instead it creates a micro-environment for native trees to return under the cover of a pine canopy, as well as shelter for native plantings in the surrounding area.

-The core project is located on land purchased by Jonathan Kennett and Bronwen Wall, who wanted to do something practical about climate change by reforesting a corner of NZ and soaking up some atmospheric CO2 into forest.
+The core project is located on land purchased by Jonathan Kennett and Bronwen Wall, who wanted to do something practical about climate change by reforesting a corner of Aotearoa-New Zealand and soaking up some atmospheric CO2 into forest.
 They then established a community project on the land, to restore the native forest and build tracks for the public to enjoy.
-They subsequently purchased a neighboring property with the help of 62 crowd funding supporters, and grew the project to its current size.
+They subsequently purchased a neighbouring property with the help of 62 crowd funding supporters, and grew the project to its current size.

 Bronwen and Jonathan have established a community organisation (Project Rameka) to manage and maintain the covenanted area.
 Accordingly, the project is enthusiastically supported by regular volunteer days and weekends, track building, tree planting, pest control, and weeding.